lewis831/images/README.md

 npm install meteor-node-stubs

-After you can run the program by typing meteor in the terminal.
+After you can run the program by typing "meteor" in the terminal.